-If the producer groups does not have legal status, the organisation is nevertheless expected to follow the same processes as if they were a legal entity, in particular with regard to governance structures to implement the IMS.
+If the producer group does not have legal status, the organisation is nevertheless expected to follow the same processes as if they were a legal entity, in particular with regard to governance structures to implement the IMS.
 All group members are required to sign an individual agreement to comply with the SRP Standard and IMS.

-3.2.
 Establishment and organisational structure